 Where to find the deduction on your tax form

-The QBI deduction appears on line 9 of the individual tax return, Form 1040, after the standard or itemized deduction.
+The QBI deduction appears on the front page of the individual tax return, Form 1040, after the standard or itemized deduction.

 Specialized service businesses have special rules related to the QBI deduction, however, as long as you are below the top income thresholds you qualify for some or all of this deduction.
 The QBI deduction relates to pass-through business income only and you do not get the deduction on W2 wages, guaranteed partnership income or other personal income.
 The deduction is up to 20% of your business income or total taxable income, whichever is LOWER.
 Once you fall into the middle range of income limits, the more you earn the less of the QBI deduction you are eligible to take.
-The deduction appears on line 9 of the Form 1040 individual return, right below the standard or itemized deduction.
+The deduction appears on the first page of the IRS Form 1040 individual return, right below the standard or itemized deduction.